Predazzo: Ski jumping

-The ski jumping and the ski jumping part of nordic combined was held here at the FIS Nordic World Ski Championships 1991, FIS Nordic World Ski Championships 2003 and FIS Nordic World Ski Championships 2013.
+The ski jumping and the ski jumping part of Nordic combined was held here at the FIS Nordic World Ski Championships 1991, FIS Nordic World Ski Championships 2003 and FIS Nordic World Ski Championships 2013.
+In addition, Predazzo was one of the communities selected to host events during the 2026 Winter Olympics as part of the winning bid by Milan and Cortina d'Ampezzo.